-As the popularity of design thinking in business gathers momentum Craig Allan, Legal Counsel in the Outsourcing, Technology & IP legal team at RBS, discusses what it means and how it can be applied to legal services.
+As the popularity of design thinking in business gathers momentum Craig Allan, Legal Counsel in the Outsourcing, Technology & IP legal team at RBS, discusses what it means and how it can be applied to legal services in advance of his interactive session at this year's #LeadingLegalExcellence Annual Conference.

 Rapid technological advancement and digital disruption continue to present both opportunities and threats for the business of tomorrow.
 More so now than ever, organisations are focusing on innovation – and the thinking that stimulates innovation – as a means to solve problems and maintain a competitive edge.